sUhAs1011/AI-Powered-Skill-Gap-Analysis-Reskilling-for-Employment-Trends/README.md

 # Centre of Cognitive Computing and Computational Intelligence(C3I)

+### Key Features

+- Utilized all-MiniLM-L6-v2 to generate and push refined job and course embeddings into ChromaDB for efficient semantic search.

+- Employed a Deep Structured Semantic Model (DSSM) for training to learn enhanced semantic relationships.

+- Developed a Streamlit web application as a user-friendly frontend interface, facilitating interactive skill gap analysis and course recommendations.

+- Provided intelligent course suggestions directly addressing identified skill gaps relevant to a specific job position, leveraging both pre-computed mappings and the trained DSSM.

 ### Objective

 - Develop a model that extracts skills from user resumes and identifies gaps between current capabilities and target job requirements.